jams2/wagtail-factories-tutorials/docs/tutorials/working-with-blocks.rst

 - choice blocks; and

-- various atomic block types.
+- various other atomic block types.

 Create and run the migrations.